Lelouch0203/Lelouch0203/README.md

 - 👀 I’m interested in DS
 - 🌱 I’m currently learning JS

-- 📫 How to reach me @jaisaivalasa dm on insta
+- 📫 How to reach me: @jaisaivalasa dm on insta
 - 😄 Pronouns:he/him

 <!---